Forestle: Utopia Award

 On November 27, 2009, Forestle received the Utopia Award as an exemplary organisation enabling us to live more sustainably.
 The Jury emphasizes that Forestle "offers a simple and strong possibility to contribute to protect existing rain forest through the use of an everyday [...] service" and that "thereby Forestle unfolds a high effectiveness and sharpens the consumers' sense for the impact of consumer behavior".

 Search engine partners

 Forestle was associated to Google until Google revoked the site's search functionality after four days due to a dispute over whether their terms of service were being broken.
-Forestle.org stated that Google had not actually given reasons for stopping the association.
+Forestle.org stated that Google had not actually provided reasons for stopping the association.
 At the time, Forestle posted a message on their website stating that Google had contacted them and explained the reason for banning Forestle from using their Google Custom Search.
 The action by Google to not further support Forestle immediately drew international attention.
 Details about the conflict between Google and Forestle are debated.
 Forestle became associated with Yahoo later.

-Forestle Discontinued
+Discontinuation

-Forestle was discontinued and redirected to a similar search engine Ecosia on January 1, 2011.
+Forestle was discontinued and redirected to the similar search engine Ecosia on January 1, 2011.